IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Lowered the price of the Universal Music Box to 1 plat (from 3)

+-Some config options no longer require a reload to take effect

 -Divine Shower Storm has been renamed to Divinity Caller

+-Portable 'Makeshift' Spear Trap and Portable Spear Trap have gained a new functionality to allow them to act as grapple guns

 -Buffed Clay-More: now has a ranged attack, at a cost